Chris Steineger: Post political life

 In fall semester 2013, Steineger won a Fulbright award and taught graduate and undergraduate classes at Humboldt University in Berlin.

 Steineger is now retired from politics and teaches "American government and Contemporary Politics" to foreign audiences.
 This can be a discussion of the Constitution, Bill of Rights, three tier form of government as is taught in High School Civics class.
 A new lecture series is titled: “Why & How to Grow a Middle Class” which essentially advocates for: freedom for individuals; open markets; celebration of creativity & innovation; transparent & fair government; and how America has maintained a better balance of State-control vs freedom for the individual and private enterprise, thus leading to prosperity for more.

 In 2006, Steineger lectured on American government, politics, elections, and campaigns at the Chinese Foreign Relations University in Beijing.
 In 2013 with a Fulbright award, Steineger was guest lecturer at Humboldt University in Berlin.
 In 2016 with a second Fulbright award, Steineger was a guest lecturer at universities in Athens and Thessaloniki, Greece.

 American embassies in Berlin, Beijing, Baku, Tbilisi, Yerevan, and Warsaw have sent him on public speaking tours in front of foreign audiences ranging from high school and university students, to government staffers, to business executives, and members of the media.
-He has lectured at different universities around Germany, including the University of Bonn, Heidelberg Center for American Studies, University of Kiel, Bundeswehr University, Bavarian School of Public Policy, Ludwig Max.
-University, Frei University Berlin, and a number of town halls for the AmerikaHaus network.
+He has lectured at different universities around Germany, including the University of Bonn, the Heidelberg Center for American Studies, Kiel University, the University of the Bundeswehr Munich, the Munich School of Politics and Public Policy, LMU Munich, the Free University of Berlin, and a number of town halls for the Amerika Haus network.